 Price Index Calculation

-The last step to is to visualize all the data you’ve received onto a graph—to discover all the deviations.
+Now you can visualize all the data you’ve calculated onto a graph to discover all the deviations.

-Now you can see all the price deviations.
-If you’ll add your sales metrics to the same graph, you’ll be able to easily define who exactly impacts your sales (mostly Competitor 2 at the graph below).
+If you add your sales metrics to the same graph, you’ll be able to easily define which competitors impact your sales (in the graph below, Competitor 2 is the most impactful).

 So How Exactly Can a Retailer Calculate The Price Index?